 As much as folks would want to avoid driving while being under the influence of substances, sometimes it may simply be unavoidable.
 Imagine an emergency where a family member needs to be rushed to the hospital in a remote area while the only person who can drive at home has had a few drinks?
 Will you avoid doing the needful just because the person in question is under the influence?
 Of course, no!

-In all such situations, it is good to find out where DUI checkpoints are preemptive.
+It is good to find out where DUI checkpoints are preemptive in all such situations.

-Intuitively using such resources, you will conveniently be able to find out where DUI checkpoints are.
+Intuitively using such resources, you can conveniently find out where DUI checkpoints are.

 What happens at DUI Checkpoints?